 Being a person is not really a unified experience.
-Most of the time we feel ourselves shfiting from one role to another, or from one “part” to another.
+Most of the time we feel ourselves shifting from one role to another, or from one “part” to another.
 One minute you’re Mom, the next you’re an employee.
-One minute you’re laughing and happy, the next you’re mad as hell.
+One minute you’re laughing and happy, the next you’re in distress.
 What part of me is my “true self”?
 What parts of me are just transient experience?
 These are questions we explore in therapy.

 I offer my clients this metaphor “The Psyche as a Bus Going Down the Highway of Life” or “Psyche as a Bus…” for short, to give you a way to relate to the different parts of you that come forward every day.